-Hydronephrosis in Babies: Causes, Symptoms & Treatment
+Hydronephrosis in Infants: Causes, Symptoms, and Treatment

 What Is Hydronephrosis?

-Causes of Baby Hydronephrosis
+Causes of Hydronephrosis in Infants

 There are many reasons why your child could be suffering from this ailment, apart from it being congenital hydronephrosis.
 These can be any of the following: